 Fortunately, SparkFun has helped filling this need by taking the Toshiba TB6612FNG motor driver, and mounting it on a convenient carrier board, making it easy to use.
 This chip is no slouch - it can deliver power up to 15V @ 1.2A (ok, up to 3.2A peak pulses), while only creating a half-ohm voltage drop.
 That's great!

 Like any motor driver, you need to tell it what to do, and this is generally done by using two signals (IN1 and IN2).
-Using a combination of high/low input signals, you are able to set the motor in one of 4 conditions:
+Using a combination of high/low input signals, you are able to set the motor in one of 4 states:

 This unit has a pair of drivers, so you can control two motors independently, and control the speed of each by a PWM input pin.
 Toggle this pin up to 100kHz to control the on/off signals going to each motor, which gives a nice, smooth speed control effect.